Leaking Roof? Here’s What to Know:

 We recently asked David Gross, project manager, to share with us common reasons for a leaking roof.
 This is information that has been gathered from thousands of roof inspections.
 Hopefully, this helps:

-1. Overflowing Gutters
+1. Clogged or Overflowing Gutters

 Sometimes when approaching a house for a roof inspection, commonly you will notice that the gutters have started to overflow.
 Imagine that this is your gutter.
 Over time, the roof sheds gravel material right into the gutter.
 Without general maintenance and inspections, the gutters get clogged, the water rises and it is forced back into the house, which can cause leaks on the sides of the walls.